 Influenza is a respiratory illness which is highly contagious.
-It is a serious condition because the infection, at times, can lead to complications and even death.
+Learn more about the symptoms and the influenza vaccine.

 Influenza, commonly known as the "flu", is a contagious viral disease that can affect anyone, including healthy people.
 It attacks the respiratory tract in humans (nose, throat, and lungs), causing inflammation of the here membranes.

 It can be spread when an infected person coughs, sneezes, or speaks.
-The flu viruses are transmitted into the air through droplets and other people can be infected when they breathe in the viruses.
-When these viruses enter the nose, throat, or lungs of a person, they begin to multiply, causing symptoms of the flu.
-The viruses can also be spread indirectly when a person touches a surface with flu viruses on it (for example, a door knob) and then touches his or her nose or mouth.
+The flu viruses are transmitted into the air through droplets, and other people can be infected when they breathe in the viruses.
+When these viruses enter the nose, throat, or lungs of a person, they begin to multiply, causing influenza symptoms.
+The viruses can also be spread indirectly when a person touches a surface with flu viruses on it (for example, a doorknob) and then touches his or her nose or mouth.
 Transmission can also occur when an infected person shares food with others during mealtime without a serving spoon.

-8 Personal Hygiene Boo Boos You Don’t Wanna Make
+8 Personal Hygiene Boo Boos You Don’t Want Make

-Influenza is caused by the flu virus which has 3 main types: flu A, flu B and flu C. Flu A and flu B are responsible for seasonal outbreaks and epidemics.
-Between the two types, Flu A causes more severe cases and complications like pneumonia especially in the elderly, the very young (5 years and below) and those with chronic conditions.
+Influenza is caused by the flu virus which has 3 main types: flu A, flu B and flu C. Flu A and B are responsible for seasonal outbreaks and epidemics.
+Between the two types, flu A causes more severe cases and complications like pneumonia, especially in the elderly, the very young (5 years and below) and those with chronic conditions.

 Flu symptoms usually come suddenly, which include high fever, sore throat, coughing, headache, muscle aches, and stuffy nose.

 Other symptoms may include sneezing, nasal discharge, loss of appetite, fatigue, weakness, chills, and stomach symptoms.